apache/incubator-brooklyn/docs/start/download.md

 % curl -L https://github.com/brooklyncentral/brooklyn-examples/tarball/master -o brooklyn-latest.tgz
 {% endhighlight %}

-If you are looking for a specific version (versions of the examples are aligned with Brooklyn non-snapshot releases) try the following command:
+If you are looking for a specific version (e.g. to run examples compiled for a specific Brooklyn version) try the following command:

 {% highlight bash %}
+% export BV=0.4.0-M2
-% curl -L https://github.com/brooklyncentral/brooklyn-examples/tarball/0.4.0-M2 -o brooklyn-0.4.0-M2.tgz
+% curl -L https://github.com/brooklyncentral/brooklyn-examples/tarball/${BV} -o brooklyn-${BV}.tgz
 {% endhighlight %}

 Once you have the examples you can build them with [maven (v3)]({{site.url}}/dev/build/).